intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 |Single instance | ✅ | ✅ | ✅ | ✅ |
 | Distributed (autotp) |  ✅ | ✅ | ❎ | ❎ |

-You can run LLM with a one-click Python script "run.py" for all inference cases.
+**We provide the one-click Python script "run.py" for all generation inference cases.**

 ```
 python run.py --help # for more detailed usages
 ```